Qualify for a jumbo cash out refinance.

 Expect to need a very high credit score, reserves in the bank after closing (not including cash-out funds), a highly desirable property, and other positive loan attributes.

-Jumbo cash-out refinance guidelines 2023
+Jumbo cash-out guidelines 2024

 Below are general guidelines you can expect.
 There are no hard-and-fast rules, though, because each lender might be more lenient or strict on any one of these factors.